-You must complete Massachusetts Schedule D if you had long-term gains or losses from the sale or exchange of capital assets or from similar transactions which are granted capital gain or loss treatment on your U.S. return, or if you had capital gain distributions.
-If you did not file U.S. Schedule D but are reporting capital gain distributions on U.S. Form 1040, Schedule 1, line 13, you must complete Massachusetts Schedule D (see line 6 instructions).
-Include gains from all property, wherever located.
-Long-term capital gains are gains on the sale or exchange of capital assets that have been held for more than one year on the date of the sale or exchange.
-Long-term capital losses are losses on the sale or exchange of capital assets that have been held for more than one year on the date of the sale or exchange.
+Part-year residents.
+The long-term gains or losses realized while you were a resident of Massachusetts, whether received from sources inside or outside of Massachusetts, from the sale or exchange of capital assets or from similar transactions which are granted capital gain or loss treatment on your U.S. return, or any capital gains distributions received, must be reported on Massachusetts Schedule D. Include gains from all property, wherever located.
+Long-term capital gains are gains on the sale or exchange or capital assets that have been held for more than one year on the date of sale or exchange.
+Long-term capital losses are losses on the sale or exchange of capital assets that have been held for more than one year on the date of sale or exchange.